RepoMan444/trial/README.md

 ## Installation

-Run each app using the commands below:
+Install NodeJS & required modules, then run each app from the install directory using the commands below:

 1. redact-inbound-route.js
 ```bash